mananahmed/chapatimystery/_posts/2019-12-31-Australianama-RT.md

 ...

 ### Introduction
 [Sonia Qadir is a Scientia PhD candidate at the University of New South Wales, Faculty of Law.
-Her current research focuses on criminal justice, securitization, and legal history in Pakistan.]
+Her current research focuses on criminal justice, securitization, and legal history in Pakistan.] [⤴ TOC](#table-of-content)
 ![alt text]({{site.baseurl}}/img/uploads/2019/SK_SQ.jpeg)

 The first time I met Samia in late 2018, I had newly arrived as a graduate student from Lahore to Sydney.
 Samia spoke to me about the isolation of being a South Asian academic and intellectual in Australia; of the perils of laying down roots here.
 It wasn’t just that my Google searches were coming up empty for not knowing where to look- it was hard to find a ready-made community to insert myself into, few interlocutors to speak of.
 Compared to the US or UK with their huge South Asian diasporas, and well-established academic links with the subcontinent, Australia felt a lot more alien and white.
 What did it mean after all to travel just across the Indian Ocean, and yet arrive in what was considered a thoroughly “Western” and simultaneously “remote” part of the world; aiming to think and write about another supposedly marginal but highly securitized geography--that of Pakistan?
 The two were--couldn’t but be--worlds apart.